2 Day Course

 What Will I learn?
 What Will I be Better at?

-This builds a foundation for the requirements project by establishing its Scope-Stakeholder-Goals.
-The Blastoff gives you the precise scope of the business area to be studied; a testable goal for the project; and using stakeholder maps, you identify all the sources of requirements.
+The Blastoff builds a foundation for the requirements project by establishing its Scope-Stakeholder-Goals.
+It gives you the precise scope of the business area to be studied; a testable goal for the project; and using stakeholder maps, you identify all the sources of requirements.
 Additionally, the Blastoff ensures the project is viable and worthwhile.

 Trawling for Requirements

-This section introduces the brown cow model that gives the business analyst different ways of thinking about the problem, and allows the real problem to emerge.
-We also look at innovation—fresh thinking about the problem—and how it is a necessary component of any requirements process.
+This section introduces the essence of the problem, how to see the real need and not some assumed solution.
+It also introduces the brown cow model that gives the business analyst different ways of thinking about the problem, and allows the real problem to emerge.

 Non-functional requirements are properties the product must have, such as the desired look and feel, usability, performance, cultural, conformance, and so on.
-This section demonstrates the importance of correct non-functional requirements, and discusses the various types.
-It shows you how to use the template, and other methods, to find the all-important qualitative requirements for your product.
+This section demonstrates the importance of discovering the non-functional requirements, and shows you how to use the template, and other methods, to find these qualitative requirements for your product.

 Requirements for Agile Projects

-Requirements are just as important for agile projects, but you have to go about them differently if your solution is to match the real business needs.
+Requirements are equally important for agile projects, but you go about them differently if your solution is to match the real business needs.
 Effective agile projects understand that there are two parts: Discovery and Delivery.
 Discovery involves understanding the real work and the real problem to be solved to deliver the value proposition.
 It uses business stories to communicate the Discovery findings.
-Delivery focuses on the iterative part of the development and here we see how a story map provides the best guide to the product under development.
-We also look at how to write better, more effective stories.
+Delivery focuses on development of the product and here we see how a story map provides the best guide to the product under development.
+We also demonstrate how to write better, more effective stories.

 Your Requirements Process

 You discuss and determine how to make your own requirements process as effective and efficient as possible.
-This involves incorporating your own organisational processes into the requirements activity.
-You build a demonstration of how you will use what you have learned when your return to your own work place.
+This involves incorporating your own organisational processes into the requirements activities.
+You build a demonstration of how you will use what you have learned when your return to your own workplace.

 - Defining the project’s scope, its goals and the relevant stakeholders

-- Identifying business use cases and product use cases
+- Identifying business events, business use cases and product use cases

-- Prototyping the product to find hidden requirements
+- Evaluating candidate prototypes to find hidden requirements

 - Defining functional and non-functional requirements